 Ventilation and Air Filtration

 The Department regularly reviews the applicability of the American Society of Heating, Refrigeration, and Air-Condition Engineers (ASHRAE) proposed measures.
-Generally, the existing domestic ventilation systems are sufficient when operated and maintained normally.
-Buildings constructed by the Department after 2001 with mechanical ventilation were designed to standards set by the American Society of Heating, Refrigeration, and Air-Condition Engineers (ASHRAE).
-The Department regularly evaluates the ventilation systems to make sure they are working properly.
+Generally, the existing domestic ventilation systems are sufficient when operated and maintained per industry-recommended schedules.
+Buildings constructed by the Department after 2001 with mechanical ventilation were designed to standards set by ASHRAE.
+The Department regularly evaluates the ventilation systems to ensure optimal performance.
 Filters are inspected to ensure they are tight-fitting and in good condition, and the filters are changed according to preventative maintenance schedules.

 Engagement with Unions